garg-shubhika/guide-explanations/Kubernetes/Architecture.md

 ## Kubernetes Components

-### Control Plane

   - **Control Plane**: The core component of Kubernetes responsible for managing the cluster and orchestrating workloads.
 It consists of several components:

   - **Master Node**: The primary node that controls the Kubernetes cluster.
 It manages the cluster state and orchestrates operations.

   - **Worker Node**: Also known as a minion, these nodes are responsible for running applications and handling workload tasks.

+### Master Node Components

   - **API Server**: Exposes the Kubernetes API, which allows users and external systems to interact with the cluster.